• CELIAC DISEASE PSYCHOSOCIAL HEALTH PROGRAM

 As a result of completing this training, you will be able to more effectively treat and provide support to youth and families to successfully execute the gluten-free diet and navigate the psychosocial challenges associated with CD.

-We are happy to offer six presentations for a total of 3 continuing education credits for psychologists, all free of charge.
+We are happy to offer six presentations, all free of charge.